gaseri/website/docs/en/tutorials/gromacs/index.md

    force.
 4. [Free energy of solvation of methane](4-methane-fe/index.md) -- How to do a free energy simulation when coupling a molecule.
 Use MBAR to get the result.
-5. [Window sampling](5-umbrella/index.md) -- Get methane-methane PMF from window
-   sampling using pull code.
+5. [Window sampling](5-umbrella/index.md) -- How to get methane-methane PMF from window sampling using pull code.
-6. [Test particle insertion](6-tpi/index.md) -- Get the excess chemical
-   potential of methane using test particle insertion.
+6. [Test particle insertion](6-tpi/index.md) -- How to get the excess chemical potential of methane using test particle insertion.

 ## Questions?